-"If The Phone Doesn't Ring, It's Me.
-Jimmy Buffet."
+"If the Phone Doesn't Ring, It's Me”

-All content of this site is the property of knowledgeoflondon.com and must not be reproduced without permission.
-Every effort is made to ensure the details contained on this site are correct, however we cannot accept responsibility for errors and omissions.
+The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
+Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.

 About Us | Contact us | Advertising